autopower/thermeq3/README.md

 **If you are upgrading from version below V231** and you have working installation, please use [this script](https://github.com/autopower/thermeq3/tree/master/install/current/upgrade.sh) or `wget --no-check-certificate --quiet --output-document /root/upgrade.sh https://raw.githubusercontent.com/autopower/thermeq3/master/install/current/upgrade.sh;chmod +x /root/upgrade.sh`.

 ### Modify config.py file
-You scan edit `config.py` file with default editor `vi`.
+You can edit `config.py` file with default editor `vi`.
 If you are no familiar with `vi` (try [this man](https://www.freebsd.org/cgi/man.cgi?vi)), you can use your favourite editor on your platform and transfer file via ftp/scp.
 For example if you are using windows, you can use [pspad](http://www.pspad.com/en/) and transfer file via [winscp](https://winscp.net/eng/index.php).
 * `stp.max_ip = "192.168.0.10"` IP address of MAX! cube
 * `stp.fromaddr = "devices@foo.local"` from, user name
 * `stp.toaddr = "user@foo.local"` to email